firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_controller_tuning.md

   - rewire the lead for Zero-style harnesses or pair it with an NC key, and treat the replaceable 0 Ω links as sacrificial fuses that protect the logic rails.[^84100-nc]
 - Makerbase 75100 V2 units run about €75 delivered versus ~€150 for Spintend 12-fet controllers; Izuna's custom firmware already fixes the aluminum-case voltage readout bug.[^75100-pricing]
 - Makerbase 75200 V2 now includes a built-in shutdown input, sparing budget builds from external antisparks.[^75200-shutdown]
+- Flipsky’s 75100 Pro V2 still reports as a 75300 inside VESC Tool; the mislabel mirrors v1 behaviour and is normal.[^fs75300]
 - Makerbase engineers are now iterating an 84 V/200 A INA241 board in the open via esk8.news threads.
   - expect layout tweaks and firmware revisions before treating the higher-voltage lineup as production-ready.[^1]
 - Fardriver controllers deliver multi-kiloamp capability (up to 2,600 A) and appear on production Weped Sonic builds; VESC hardware is still pricier and more delicate at those power levels.[^fardriver]